 - Click ok and you have a sparkling new ribbon ready.

 10 things you should know about ribbon customization

-This is how the ribbon customization screen looks.
+This is how the customize Excel ribbon screen looks.

 I have highlighted 10 items on the screen.
 Read thru below 10 points to master ribbon customization.

 - Use New Tab button to create a new ribbon tab.

 - Use New Group button to add a new group of commands to an existing or new ribbon.

 - Rename button helps you to change the name of an existing custom group or tab.